Create a Website

 What Makes a Website Professional?

-• What is the purpose of my site?
+• What is the goal of my website?

-• For what reasons will potential customers come to my site?
+• What are the reasons potential customers come to my site?

 • What do other companies in my industry or niche offer?

-• What are my requirements for my site?
+• What are my own expectations for my website?

-The answers to these questions should give you an initial idea of what you and your potential visitors will expect to gain from your website.
-Keep in mind that the definition of "professional" can vary depending on the kind of site you create.
+Your answers to these questions should give you a first idea of what you and your potential visitors expect from your website.
+What makes it "professional" also depends on the type of website you're creating.

 Different Types of Websites

 If you want to sell products, you need a website with an online store.
-When it comes to e-commerce, professionalism can be conveyed through clear delivery and payment terms and a flawless checkout process, among other things.
+Being professional here means clearly explaining your shipping and payment terms, and making sure your checkout works perfectly.

 1.